Gratuity Claim After Four Years: Does 1200 Working Days Qualify Under the Gratuity Act?

 vmlakshminarayanan

-5 years of continuous service with same employer is must to claim Gratuity.
+Hi, five years of continuous service with the same employer is a must to claim gratuity.
+The total continuous five years of service are the criteria.

 Madhu.T.K

-No. You cannot take the total days and divide it by 240 to establish that you have worked for 5 years.
-The basic requirement to qualify for gratuity is 5 years service.
+No, you cannot take the total days and divide it by 240 to establish that you have worked for 5 years.
+The basic requirement to qualify for gratuity is 5 years of service.
 Once you complete 5 years, then you can see whether each year has at least 240 days so that you can assure continuous service.

 sandeeptomar2007

-As per the High court Judgment minimum 4 years and 240 work days is required to get the same.
+As per the High Court judgment, a minimum of 4 years and 240 workdays is required to achieve the same.

 Sandeep Tomar